ctindel/jhorchestra.org/content/en/join.md

 If you are a local player and would like to be considered for membership in the JHO, please [fill out this google form](https://forms.gle/MbvvevQJM4ubKcUQA).

-If you have trouble filling out the google form, please email jho-personnel@gaggle.email with the following information:
+If you have trouble filling out the google form, please email [personnel@jhorchestra.org](mailto:personnel@jhorchestra.org) with the following information:

 1. Name
 2. Email